Table of Contents

 5. Face Pulls

-This exercise will also target the upper back, rhomboids, rear deltoids, and middle traps.
-The shoulders should remain engaged throughout, encouraging the muscles to build up volume and definition.
+During the movement your shoulders should remain engaged throughout, encouraging the muscles to build up volume and definition.

 Face pulls improve posture by working the upper back muscles and reinforcing a strong mind muscle connection.
 You’ll need access to a cable pulley machine and a rope attachment.